sangm/events-timeline/README.md

 1. `git clone` this repository
 2. `yarn start`

+# Making sense of the code

+1. Important logic is contained in `src/lib/TableDataGenerator` which relies on `src/lib/RowComputator`.
+These two classes are how I calculated how an event should be rendered.
+2. Entry component for React is `src/App.tsx`.

 # How long did I spend on this assignment?

 I spent 3-4 days on and off implementing the features.
 Overall time spent would be ~8-9 hours.